π Title

 Likely exits: Acquisition by larger tech firms or IPO.

-3β5 year vision: Expand into international markets, develop a suite of design tools, and build a community hub for design professionals.
+3β5 year vision: Expand into international markets, develop a comprehensive suite of design tools, and establish strategic partnerships with tech companies.

 π Execution Plan (3β5 steps)

-5. Reach milestones of 1,000 paid users within the first year.
+5. Set a milestone of 5,000 active users in the first year.

 ποΈ Offer Breakdown

-π§ͺ Lead Magnet β Free design assessment tool
+π§ͺ Lead Magnet β Free design resource kit

 π¦ Categorization